 Solvency II purposes: IFRS reporting purposes: The company estimates amounts receivable from reinsurers in a manner consistent with the claim liability associated with the reinsured policy.
 There is no valuation difference between Solvency II and IFRS basis.
-The company records MNP receivables on an accruals basis to account for premiums and claims activity that has not yet been agreed with the MNP
+However, some of these receivables are presented differently under IFRS rules for 2023.
+The company records MNP receivables on an accruals basis to account for premiums and claims activity that has not yet been agreed with the MNP.